Sleep Health Self-Management for Type 1 Diabetes

 The trial information does not specify whether you need to stop taking your current medications.
 However, it does require that if you have treated sleep apnea, you must continue your treatment during the study.

-What data supports the effectiveness of the treatment CB Sleep for managing sleep health in people with Type 1 Diabetes?
+What prior data suggests that this CB-sleep intervention is safe for improving sleep health in individuals with Type 1 Diabetes?

 Who Is on the Research Team?